radiylon/medthrive-api/README.md

 Once complete, you will need to replace the profiles in `sst.config.ts` with your own account profiles.

 From there, you should be able to run `npm run dev` for local development.

+## Testing

+To run the test suite, you can run `npm run test`.
+You can also run individual test files by copying & running the command at the top of the appropriate test.